Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for utilities in NorthWestern Corporation's service territories is large, representing the entire energy consumption of the region's households and businesses.
-NWE is well-positioned to capture a significant portion of this market due to its existing infrastructure and regulatory status.
+The total addressable market for electricity and natural gas in NorthWestern's service area is substantial, estimated in the billions of dollars annually.
+NorthWestern is well-positioned to capture a significant share of this market due to its established infrastructure and regulated status.

 Upturn SWOT Analysis